 For most home users, Blu-ray players that provide basic high-definition playback functionality will be enough.
 However, higher-end and mid-range models increasingly provide features that were previously only found in premium models.

-4K is a display standard that refers to media that plays at a resolution of 3840 x 2160 pixels and possesses higher image quality than traditional high-definition content.
+4K is a display standard that refers to media that play at a resolution of 3840 x 2160 pixels and possesses higher image quality than traditional high-definition content.
 TVs with 4K support display content at this higher resolution.
-4K compatibility on Blu-ray comes in two formats: Players with native support can play 4K content by default, while players with upscaling simulate a 4K image from a standard high definition source.
+4K compatibility on Blu-ray comes in two formats: Players with native support can play 4K content by default, while players with upscaling simulate a 4K image from a standard high-definition source.
 Image quality on upscaling players will be usable on a 4K television but won't be comparable to native 4K content.

 It can be a hassle to bounce between multiple electronic devices, especially when you add streaming services on top of them.
-Whether you’re trying to build the perfect home theater, or simply want to streamline your existing setup, getting a Blu-ray player with Wi-Fi capabilities is one way to make things easier.
+Whether you’re trying to build the perfect home theater or simply want to streamline your existing setup, getting a Blu-ray player with WiFi capabilities is one way to make things easier.
 A good Blu-ray player can connect to the internet and allow you to access video and music streaming apps – and it should support DLNA streaming in case you want to use the player to access your folder of downloaded videos and music.

 Having DLNA streaming support is also a plus if you have your own home media server.
 If you use Plex or a similar service, you can play your cherished video collection through your compatible Blu-ray player without having to change devices.

 It’s worth noting that if you want to stream 4K content through your Blu-ray player, you’ll need to have a compatible television and a good enough internet connection in order to properly support it.
-In most cases, budget Blu-ray players won’t have all, or even some, of these features.
-We recommend opting for a mid- to high-end player so that you have all of these options available to you whenever you’re in the mood to watch some movies.
+In some cases, budget Blu-ray players won’t have all, or even some, of these features.
+We recommend opting for a mid to high-end player so that you have all of these options available to you whenever you’re in the mood to watch some movies.